Spatial Transfer Learning for Estimating PM2.5 in Data-poor Regions: Methodology

 We introduce \emph{Latent Dependency Factor} (LDF), a new feature imputed in the dataset to achieve \emph{spatial} transfer learning for PM$_{2.5}$ estimation.
-The LDF has the following attributes: (1) It is highly correlated to the observed variable (PM$_{2.5}$ value), (2) It captures the spatial dependencies (spatial autocorrelation between nearby locations) (3) It captures the semantic dependencies (semantic correlation in the combined data).
+The LDF has the following attributes: (1) It is highly correlated to the observed variable (PM$_{2.5}$ value), (2) It captures the spatial dependencies (spatial autocorrelation between nearby locations), (3) It captures the semantic dependencies (semantic correlation in the combined data).

-Additionally, imputing a new feature paves the way to learn a new loss function.
+Imputing a new feature allows to learn a new loss function.
 Hence, if a function $f: X_{f}^{\bar{S}T} \rightarrow Y_T$ can predict the missing PM$_{2.5}$ values in the target domain $D_T$.
 Then, $f$ is learned by minimizing the empirical risk as,

-where $\ell(y, \hat{y})$ is the loss calculated between true PM$_{2.5}$ value ($y$) and predicted value ($\hat{y}$) (here $f(x_i^{\bar{S}T})$), and $\Omega(f)$ is a regularization term.
-The parameter $\lambda$ controls the trade-off between the empirical risk and model complexity.
-The total sample size is the sum of the source and the target dataset, $(m+n)$.
+where $\ell(y, \hat{y})$ is the loss calculated between true PM$_{2.5}$ value ($y$) and predicted value ($\hat{y}$) (here $f(x_i^{\bar{S}T})$), $\Omega(f)$ is a regularization term, and $\lambda$ controls the trade-off between the empirical risk and model complexity.
 When a new feature is imputed, the empirical risk in (\ref{eq1}) is transformed as,

-with the new trained regressor, $\widetilde{f}$ and loss function $\widetilde{\ell}$. \emph{Hence, the new loss function provides an opportunity to obtain a lower minimum.}

-The framework for \emph{spatial} transfer learning via LDF consists of 3 stages, as shown in Fig~\ref{methodology}.
-We elaborate upon each stage in the following sections.
+with the new trained regressor, $\widetilde{f}$ and loss function $\widetilde{\ell}$. \emph{Hence, the new loss function allows obtaining a lower minimum.} The framework for \emph{spatial} transfer learning via LDF contains 3 stages, as shown in Fig~\ref{methodology}, which we elaborate further.